malpa222/portfolio/_pages/redteaming/in-depth.md

 4. Optimisation
 5. Code generation

-Lexical analysis creates so called `tokens` which are then processed by the parser to build abstract syntax tree (AST).
+Lexical analysis creates so called `tokens` which are then processed by the parser to build abstract syntax tree.
 At the parsing  stage, the compiler expands macros and de-sugars the code.
 So the following instructions:

 ```rust